 2.14.1 Are all non down-draught carburettors fitted with a drip tray?

-R Check for the presence of a non down-draught type carburettor.Non down-draught carburettors must be provided with a drip tray. concerne ility - certain down-draught carburettors may also be capa ed that a particular down-draught carburettor may be of ar e for verification.
-C C the 2.14.2 Is the carburettor drip tray in good condition, free of sig emptied? ns of leaks, and easily R emptieu: Check the condition of any carburettor tray.
-Check that it is removable or fitted with emptying facility. • removable, or fitted with an emptying facility; and ,
+Check for the presence of a non down-draught type carburettor.
+Non down-draught carburettors If present, check for the presence of a drip tray.

+must be provided with a drip tray.

+Applicability - certain down-draught carburettors may also be capable of overflowing.
+Examiners concerned that a particular down-draught carburettor may be of an overflowing type should contact the BSS Office for verification.

+2.14.2 Is the carburettor drip tray in good condition, free of signs of leaks, and easily emptied?

+Check the condition of any carburettor drip tray.

+Check that it is removable or fitted with an emptying facility.

+Carburettor drip trays must be:

+- removable, or fitted with an emptying facility; and, - free of signs of leaks, signs of damage or deterioration.

 2.14.3 Is the carburettor drip tray fitted with effective flame arresting gauze permanently attached along all edges?

-R attached along all edges?Check the carburettor drip tray gauze for effectiveness by comparing it with a sample of gauze of the correct mesh.Check the condition of the gauze and the method of attachment to the tray.
-Carburettor drip tray gauze must have a mesh of a least 11 wires per linear cm (28 wires per inch).
-Gauze must be complete and free of restrictions, damage, and must be permanently and continuou attached to the tray along all edges.
+Check the carburettor drip tray gauze for effectiveness by comparing it with a sample of gauze of the correct mesh.

+Check the condition of the gauze and the method of attachment to the tray.

+Carburettor drip tray gauze must have a mesh of at least 11 wires per linear cm (28 wires per inch).
+Gauze must be complete and free of restrictions, damage, and must be permanently and continuously attached to the tray along all edges.

 2.14.4 Is the petrol engine air intake fitted with flame trap or air filter?

-R Identify the air intake of petrol engines and look for the presence of a flame trap or air Petrol engines must have a flame trap or air filter fi to the air intake. tted filter.
+Identify the air intake of petrol engines and look for the presence of a flame trap or air filter.

 Check the flame trap or air filter for condition and completeness where they can be seen.

+Petrol engines must have a flame trap or air filter fitted to the air intake.

-Flame traps and air filters must show no signs of damage or deterioration, or obviously missing secti or components. ons Applicability
+Flame traps and air filters must show no signs of damage or deterioration, or obviously missing sections or components.